mertkiziloglu/meroottools/README.md

 ### Docker

 🐳 A [`Dockerfile`](Dockerfile) is provided in the root of the repository.
-If you want to run JSON Crack locally:
+If you want to run Meroot Tools locally:

 ```console
 # Build a Docker image with: